pxkundu/awdx/README.md

 **AWDX** is created and maintained by **Partha Sarathi Kundu** (@pxkundu).

+**Independence Notice**: AWDX is developed independently and is not affiliated with, endorsed by, or sponsored by any organization, university, or company.

 ### Copyright & License
 - **Copyright**: © 2024 Partha Sarathi Kundu.
 All rights reserved.
 - **License**: MIT License - see [LICENSE](LICENSE) for details